 Google My Business undelivered error messages

-To find any posts that haven’t successfully made it to Google My Business, go to Published > Undelivered and look for the related error message:
+For any posts that haven't made it to Google My Business, check your Undelivered view in your dashboard for error messages by going to Publish > Undelivered.

 Permission issues